-A date has been announced for when private enforcement officers will leave Peterborough’s streets.
+Date announced for when controversial enforcement firm Kingdom will leave Peterborough’s streets

 Officers from Kingdom Services Group have been patrolling parts of the city since the summer of 2017 after signing a contract with the city council.